shwezhu/shwezhu.github.io/content/post/ios/swiftui/002-property-wrappers.md

 ### 1. @State

-`@State` is a property wrapper struct that just wraps any value to make sure your view will refresh or redraw whenever that value changes.
+`@State` is a property wrapper struct that just wraps any value to make sure your view will refresh or redraw **whenever that value changes**.
 References: https://stackoverflow.com/a/59616812/16317008

-### 2. Two-Way Binding - Projected Value
+#### 1.1.
+Two-Way Binding - Projected Value

 For state variables — variables defined with a [`State`](https://developer.apple.com/documentation/SwiftUI/State) property wrapper — the dollar sign (`$`) prefix tells SwiftUI to pass the **projectedValue**, which is a **Binding**.